Chronic Squamous Otitis Media

 In the ‘inactive’ phase of the disease, where retraction pockets are made, patients may be asymptomatic.

 When cholesteatomas are formed, patients may present a conductive hearing loss.
-Purulent ear discharge can also occur, which may be resistant to topical antibiotics.
+Another common presentation is painless and persistent purulent ear discharge.

 Any bony destruction of the cochlea may present with a sensorineural component, whilst other localised bony destruction may result in tinnitus, vertigo, or facial nerve palsy.
 Importantly, otalgia is not a common feature.